gdprsdk/android-gdpr-library/README.md

   <img src="gdpr_demo_4.png" width="276" height="490"/>
 </p>
 <p align="center">
   After the user has gone thru the consent experience, which could be as simple as pressing "I Consent" or "I Do Not Consent" or "Save", the sdk brings you back to your original Demo app screen.
 You can see the new consent string.
-You can back back to the details screen to verify that the user consent settings have been persisted and saved.
+You can go back to the details screen to verify that the user consent settings have been persisted and saved.
 </p>
 <br/>

-Usage for GdprCmp.java.
-Check the Demo code to see how easy it is to implement in any android app.
+Ideal use-case scenario in your app or game:
+1) use our sdk method to determine if the user is in the EU.
+GdprCmp.isSubjectToGDPR(..)
+2) If so, set the application as being subject to GDPR.
+GdprCmp.setIsSubjectToGDPR(true)
+3) Show the CMP UI...
+GdprCmp.startCmpActivityForResult(..)
+4) Receive onActivityResult callback and check resultCode against CmpActivityResult resultCodes.
+5) If the user made a choice, then the consent string will be saved and you are done.

+GdprCmp methods:

     /**
      * Starts the main CMP activity for gathering user consent.